P0f509/RandomChat/README.md

 - *Sport*
 and so on

-In case there are no users in a room, the server stops the search after a default time of 60 seconds, but at any time users can stop the search for other users to start a chat.
+In case there are no users in a room, the server stops the search after a default time of 60 seconds, but at any time users can stop the search.

 ## Communication protocol